noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 be reproached by someone he first met?]

 [I don’t really care what happens to a single human.
-It’s just, ummm, I remembered that I have some business I have to deal with...I-I’ll just be doing that... so I’m going out for a bit.]
+It’s just, ummm, I remembered that I have some business I have to deal with...
+I-I’ll just be doing that... so I’m going out for a bit.]

 [Yes.
 Have a good day.]